ppy/osu-wiki/news/2020/2020-11-07-new-featured-artist-glass-beach.md

 Rocking more attitude and personality than groups three times their size, the 4 piece band known as **glass beach** is one of the most promising bands around lately, if their meteoric rise to fame on Spotify is any indication.
 Sporting a bombastic, jazzy, theatrical and genre-bending sound, they've drawn acclaim from all across the indie scene for doing what they do.

-The avid scorewatchers among us might remember **glass beach** from a recent play made by ::Vaxei::{ user=4787150 } on [quantumvortex](https://osu.ppy.sh/users/10660777)'s map for [bedroom community](https://osu.ppy.sh/beatmapsets/1198613), well and truly bringing them into the limelight.
+The avid scorewatchers among us might remember **glass beach** from a recent play made by ::Vaxei::{ user=4787150 } on ::quantumvortex::{ user=10660777 }'s map for [bedroom community](https://osu.ppy.sh/beatmapsets/1198613), well and truly bringing them into the limelight.

 We've got a selection of **12** new tracks from them now available (including the track mentioned above, naturally), so if you want to see what all the hype is about, there's never been a better time.
 Not only that, but the Mappers' Guild is on the case with two new showcase maps to boot!